top of page

 #2.)

 "The way we think about warfare today and we think about the arsenals that are available — it's beyond tanks and guns and missiles.
 It's the capacities to launch cyberattacks that can have wider damage because it can inflict wider damage across a population."
-(22:20, from video 1)
+(22:20)

 bottom of page